QuentinJcb/QuentinJcb.github.io/sharpe.md

 {% raw %}
 $$\mathrm{Var}(\mid r_{asset}\mid) = \delta t^2(\mu  - \sigma^2/2)^2 + \sigma^2\delta t - \mathbb{E}(\mid r_{asset}\mid )^2$$
 {% endraw %}

+The next step is to assess the sensitivity of the mean and the variance of the portfolio with respect to $$p$$.